TANZANIA PHOTOGRAPHY WORKSHOP

 Arriving at Kilimanjaro Airport in the afternoon, we will be met by our guide who will transfer us by road to our nearby lodge.
 On the 45-minute drive to our lodge we will pass through bustling villages, and fertile well water agricultural land and experience our first taste of every day life in Tanzania.
 Once at the lodge we will check in, the rest of the afternoon can be spent relaxing by the pool or walking the lush tropical grounds of the lodge.

-After a good nights sleep and hearty breakfast we will start our journey to Lake Natron.
+After a good nights sleep and hearty breakfast we will start our journey to Tarangire National Park.
 On our drive we will leave the well-watered slopes of Mount Meru and head to the dry and dusty Maasai steppe.
 We will immediately notice the “rain shadow” country as the land turns dry and dusty and the pastoral Maasai and their herds take center stage.
-The drive takes us along the plains at the base of the mighty Rift Valley and onto the shores of Lake Natron.
-Lake Natron is a shallow alkaline lake the only breeding place of the east African population of Lesser Flamingoes.
-Ol doinyo Lengai, the Mountain of God to the Maasai community, will never be out of our site, and adds to the rugged beauty of this area.
-We will spend a second day in this area to allow us plenty of time to explore.
+The drive takes us along the plains at the base of the mighty Rift Valley before entering the sanctuary that is Tarangire National Park.
+Almost 3000km2 of protected area is a haven for plains wildlife that inhabitat the surrounding Maasai steppe.
+The park was established to protect the Tarangire River and act as a dry season refuge for the wildlife of the area.
+We will explore this area and get up close and personal with herds of elephant, as we travel along the scenically beautiful Tarangire River.

-Day 3 Lake Natron – Ndutu Area of the Serengeti
+Day 5 & 6 Tarangire – Seronera Area of the Serengeti

 Please make sure you: